doronharitan/autoencoder/README.md

 The input of the network is 50X50 gray-scale* images (in my case I trained the network on 50X50X1 images of freely behaving rats)

 *default settings, can be change by setting params in the AE network.

+## visualize change of latent space
+In order to answer the first question "What is encoded in the AE latent space?", I built a script (called visualize_change_of_latent_space.py) which uses UMAP to reduce the dimensionality of the latent space to 2D (from 16D) and enables to visualize the latent space embeddings.

+ The visualization make it easier to investigate the topological properties of the latent space embeddings.
+Together with coloring the data-points according to specific condition , for example the body angle of the rat, we can learn if the networks learns to code in the latent space specific elements from the environment or the rat composition in the image.

+The above script enables to fit a UMAP to the desired latent space and than transform a number of chosen latent spaces to this UMAP model.
+For example, This is used in order to visualise the change in the latent space representation with the training of the AE model.
+In this case we fit the UMAP to the last latent space saved in the training mode and transformed each latent space (saved form epoch zero till the end of the training) to this model.
+The result can be seen here (*add link)

+The options to fit the UMAP model to are:
+1. 'last' - last saved latent space
+2. 'first' - first saved latent space (epoch 0)
+3. 'alternative latent space' - meaning a latent space that you provide and is not necessarily from this run.
+4. 'all epochs' - fit and transform every latent space to it self
+4. 'All'

 ## PCA/UMAP as encoder
 The network uses feature embeddings (AKA the latent representation) that were extracted from images by dim